hx-ling/hx-ling.github.io/aboutme.md

 My name is Huang Xuling.

-- :school:I'm currently studying in the Communication University of China.
+- 🏫I'm currently studying in the Communication University of China.
-- :sparkler: I'm interested in Deep Learning and Computer Vision.
+- 💖 I'm interested in Deep Learning and Computer Vision.

 ### Skill
 Here are some of my skills.